2011 Gatorade Duels: Race 2

 On the 21st lap, Kyle Busch fell to the ninth position, after having no assistance.
 Two laps later, Bowyer took the first position, but after two more laps, he was passed by Gordon.
 At lap 27, Truex, with assistance from Hamlin became the leader for only a lap before Edwards reclaimed the position.
 Afterward on lap 30, Burton became the leader ahead Biffle and Gordon.
 Seven laps later, Gordon, with assistance from Bayne became moved into the first and second positions.
 On the 39th lap, Brad Keselowski spun sideways after losing control of his car, prompting the third caution to come out.
 He slid through grass but continued without any apparent damage.
 At the lap 43 restart, Gordon remained in the first position, but on the following lap, Edwards retook the lead.
 On the 46th lap, Hamlin spun sideways to cause the fourth caution.
 Edwards remained the leader at the lap 49 restart.
 Five laps later, the fifth caution was given, after Todd Bodine crashed.
 With three laps remaining in the race, Burton and Bowyer were in the first two positions.
 Burton remained the leader to cross the finish line in first, ahead of Bowyer in second.
 Also on the final lap, there was an accident at behind the front runners.
-Michael Waltrip finished third, Kyle Busch clinched fourth, and Brian Keselowski rounded out the first five positions.
+Michael Waltrip finished third, Kyle Busch clinched fourth, and Brian Keselowski driving a five-year old car rounded out the first five positions.